VoiceZen/DeepSpeech/README.md

 * install requiirements.txt
 * sh setup.sh

+## Few things to keep in mind
+1. manifest that is built should have duration in "seconds".
+2. while decoding from Openseq:
+    * convert duration back into miliseconds
+    * use ds2 vocab for decoding
+    * convert python 2 pickle logits to python 3

 ## Getting Started

 Several shell scripts provided in `./examples` will help us to quickly give it a try, for most major modules, including data preparation, model training, case inference and model evaluation, with a few public dataset (e.g. [LibriSpeech](http://www.openslr.org/12/), [Aishell](http://www.openslr.org/33)).
 Reading these examples will also help you to understand how to make it work with your own data.